 This policy has been developed in consultation with staff, pupils and parents.
+It is part of our Christian distinctiveness to value opinions and experiences when devising policy.
 The consultation and policy development process involved the following steps:

 - 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
 Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
 Parent/stakeholder consultation parents and any interested parties were invited to attend a meeting about the policy - 4.
-Pupil consultation we investigated what exactly pupils want from their SRE - 5.
+Pupil consultation we investigated what exactly pupils want from their RSE - 5.
 Ratification once amendments were made, the policy was shared with governors and ratified